StroeerSE/StroeerBeaconSDK_Android/readme.md

 ### Advertising Identifier

-The Ströer Proxity Sdk provides two ways to set an advertising identifier to identify a user across different apps in order to show targeted advertisements.
+The Ströer Proxity SDK provides two ways to set an advertising identifier to identify a user across different apps in order to show targeted advertisements.
 The first on is to define a custom advertising id which can be every string.
-The second way is to let the Sdk use the Google advertising id.
+The second way is to let the SDK use the Google advertising id.

 Please consider Google's advertising policy: